duc11021102/pyspeech/README.md

   - Run this command : `pyinstaller --onefile --icon=icon.ico  tts-audio.py`
   - Your .exe file in your generated dist folder

+### Setup with Docker

+- Pull and run:

+  - Run this command : `docker pull duc11021102/text-to-speech-audio`
+  - Run this command : `docker run -it duc11021102/text-to-speech-audio`

 ### Command
 ```/c``` - check current language